List of Yu-Gi-Oh! GX episodes: Region 2 (UK)

 The release in UK was the 4Kids Entertainment dubbed version that was aired on television on CITV, ITV2 on the GMTV2 block, ITV4 on the GMTV2 block and Nicktoons.
-It is released by Contender Entertainment.
-On July 5, 2016, the UK based Anime distributor company, Manga Entertainment, announced they'd release the entire first season of Yugioh GX on DVD, being released November 21, 2016, followed swiftly by a second Season release during February 2017 and an upcoming release of the entire third season in June 2017.
+It is released by Contender Home Entertainment.
+On July 5, 2016, the UK based Anime distributor company, Manga Entertainment, announced they'd release the entire first season of the series on DVD, being released November 21, 2016, followed swiftly by a second Season release during February 2017 and an upcoming release of the entire third season in June 2017.